sacrevert/frescaloR/README.md

 ## Updates Apr.
 2024 by Oli Pescott
 - Added calculation of standard deviations and fixed some bugs encountered with sparse data.
+- Minor changes so that species that are absent from a time period are not dropped from the results.
 - Included dataset and weights from [sparta](https://github.com/biologicalRecordsCentre/sparta) used to check all outputs.
 Matched against original fortran and this independent R coding based on direct translation from fortran: https://github.com/sacrevert/fRescalo
 - `unicorn_TF.rda` includes the results from running the original fortran code on the test data `clusterTestDat.csv` with the weights in `GB_LC_Wts.txt`.